MindLyfe/MindLyfe-Platform/backend/README-next-steps.md

-# MindLyf Platform: Next Steps
+# MindLyfe Platform: Next Steps

-This document outlines the next steps for completing the MindLyf mental health platform, building on the current microservices infrastructure.
+This document outlines the next steps for completing the MindLyfe mental health platform, building on the current microservices infrastructure.
 It provides a prioritized roadmap for developers to continue implementation.

 ## Immediate Priorities (Next 2-4 Weeks)